Overview

 Units can be changed through a multitude of ways:

-- The Gizmo Tool has the ability to scale one or every SubTool at once, combining that with changing the location from which the scale is performed makes it a solid option
+• The Gizmo Tool can scale one or every SubTool at once, combining that with changing the location from which the scale is performed makes it a solid option

 What’s the difference between the two center points?